cuadra-devops/ibm-kubernetes-labs/README.md

 # ibm-kubernetes-labs
-# IBM Kubernetes, Docker, and OpenShift Labs
+# IBM Kubernetes, Docker, and OpenShift Certifcation Labs

 This repository contains links to the IBM Skills Network labs I am currently working on as part of my learning journey in Kubernetes, Docker, and OpenShift.
 Below are the links to each lab that I am practicing: